ekhadley/think_tokens/README.md

     - potentially large action space
         - search

+- splitting the answering policy and the thinking policy into two models is kind of like a variational autoencoder.
+    - read about autoencoders.

+- mixture of experts?
+Could have some experts be solely trained for thinking and others be solely trained for answering.
+    - Then the expert router can choose to think or not to think for each token.

 - addition task:
     - add_normal works.
     - add_think works but shows no sign of actually using the thinking tokens.